 2- Casa Loma in Toronto

 Yes, wealthy entrepreneurs both past and present have put their architectural stamp on lavish landmarks in the Province of Ontario’s capital.

-You know the old saying, “Your home is your castle.”
+You know the famous quote, “Your home is your castle.”

 This Canadian castle is a medieval fantasy with an eclectic patchwork of architectural styles.

 Built atop an escarpment, Casa Loma is a potpourri of castledom.

 At the time of its completion in 1911, it was Canada’s largest house.

 The original owner, Sir Henry Pellatt (1859 to 1939), was a multimillionaire industrialist whose fortune went awry leaving him penniless.

 Over the years, a non-profit organisation became the custodian of Casa Loma but recently new owners have glammed up the 98-room stone building.